danidee10/danidee10.github.io/_posts/2016-11-20-flask-by-example-8.markdown

 The first argument is the blueprints name

 The second argument is very important it's the `import_name`.
 This name has to be set to the name of our package (which is also api) as Flask uses the `import_name` for some internal operations such as locating the template folder of the blueprint and locating various files and objects of the main application from the blueprint.
-(This ensures that methods like `render_template` and `send_static_files` work properly and give use the actual files that we want)
+(This ensures that methods like `render_template` and `send_static_files` work properly and give us the actual files that we want)

 The third argument is the url prefix of the blueprint.
-With this we were able to remove the redundancy of prefixing all api url with `/api`.
+With this we were able to remove the redundancy of prefixing all our api urls with `/api`.

 **Let's register the blueprint in votr.py**